sonphantrung/AIHubDocs-en/assets/RVC/Local/Mainline RVC.md

 #### 10. <u>Input epochs amount.</u>
 In `Total training epochs` you determine the total amount of epochs (training cycles) for training.

-But since we'll use the Tensorboard, using an arbitrarely large value like `2000` is probably enough, to avoid re-training.
+But since we'll use TensorBoard, using an arbitrarely large value like `2000` is probably enough, to avoid re-training.

 Learn more [<u>here</u>](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/).